 File a return

-The income amounts also are based on taxpayer age on the last day of the tax year.
+When you make enough money to have to file a tax return, note that the triggering income amounts are based on taxpayer age on the last day of the tax year.

 Individuals younger than age 65 must file if they make certain amounts.
 The earnings threshold amounts go up a bit for older (65-plus) individuals.

 Regardless of age, the earnings target is the same for married couples who file separate tax returns.

 In most situations, your age for tax purposes depends on how old you were on the last day of the year.
 But when it comes to determining whether you have to file a return, the IRS says if you turned 65 on New Year's Day, you are considered to be 65 at the end of the previous tax year.
 The 1-day grace period allows you to use the higher income thresholds to determine whether you must file a tax return.